What is Social Anxiety?

-Cognitive behavioral treatments such as exposure therapy, cognitive restructuring and social skills training are often used by therapists to help overcome the severity of the condition.
-While these treatments are effective in limiting the anxiety in those affected, there is no definitive cure, and even with years of therapy you are likely to still suffer from the symptoms of social anxiety.
+Cognitive behavioral treatments such as exposure therapy, cognitive restructuring, and social skills training are often used by therapists to help overcome the severity of the condition.
+While these treatments are effective in limiting the anxiety in those affected, there is no definitive cure, and even with years of therapy, you are likely to still suffer from the symptoms of social anxiety.
 However, with proper therapy and a treatment plan catered to your specific anxiety triggers, most that suffer from these social phobias go on to lead normal lives by learning coping mechanisms to deal with the symptoms of anxiety brought on by social situations.

 Prescription drugs – such as Xanax – have been proven to be a powerful tool in reducing the stress brought on by this form of anxiety.
 The drug blocks certain neurotransmitters that would normally bring on the “fight or flight” response in stressful situations.
-When used in conjunction with psychotherapy, these drugs have been proven to be effective in reducing the affects of social anxiety.
+When used in conjunction with psychotherapy, these drugs have been proven to be effective in reducing the effects of social anxiety.

 Why Hire a Therapist?